vmkdaily/vFlux-Stats-Kit/README.md

     https://github.com/vmkdaily/vFlux-Stats-Kit

 Step 2.
 Scan the download (Optional)
-Navigate to Downloads, and right-click the .zip file and select scan
+Navigate to Downloads, and right-click the `.zip` file and select scan

 Step 3.
 Unblock the zip (Optional)
-Right-click the .zip file and select Properties, and then 'unblock', if available.
+Right-click the `.zip` file and select Properties, and then `unblock`, if available.

 Step 4.
 List contents
 Get familiar with the layout of the module.
 We use a very common technique of public and private folders within the module.
 Any cmdlets in the private folder are used internally by the module.
 The cmdlets that you will interact with are located in the public folder.
-Nothing is truly 'public', this is just module talk.
+Nothing is truly `public`, this is just module talk.

 Step 5.
-Copy the 'Fluxor' folder
+Copy the `Fluxor` folder
 Locate the folder called Fluxor.
 This contains all of the components of the PowerShell module.
 Determine which user will be running the stats collections and copy the Fluxor folder to the
 $HOME directory (or any other location you prefer for your PowerShell modules).